 We are currently building out our online application process for ChoiceOne Bank business customers and will notify you when it is ready for applications.
 All applications for a Paycheck Protection Loan will need to be made using our online application and must contain all the required documents to be processed.

 Update 4/3: Due to demand, we are only accepting applications from current ChoiceOne Bank Business customers, other applications will be placed on a waiting list.

-To be alerted when the ChoiceOne Bank application is ready, please fill out the below form.
+To be alerted when the ChoiceOne Bank application is ready, please speak with your banker.